 To understand how this applies to Corda Network, we must look briefly at our governance model, and the drivers for governance design.
 We had identified the benefit to all Corda users of an openly accessible ‘internet’ of nodes in 2017, soon after R3 had completed initial designs for Corda and then open-sourced the software.
 A blockchain network is a very sticky environment; even the standard migration of internal IT systems is incredibly complex and expensive, especially if the business concerned has built its operations around the IT system.
 But migrating blockchain networks is even harder, because the whole point of blockchains is to provide provenance and trust without relying on a third party, so the trust must also be migrated along with the data.
 In other words, it is not as straightforward as exporting historic data from one system and importing it onto another.
 If migration is hard, then participants have to plan to stay put on the network, potentially for the lifetime of their system.
-We believed participants would demand stability in the governance of the network and a say in how the network was priced as a prerequisite to joining it, and this was confirmed in conversations with the Marco Polo, B3i and Contour groups which have built on Corda.

 In short, the network had to be not only truly independent from R3, it had to be visibly and permanently so.

 Ruiz goes on to quote Navarro’s paper “Network Infrastructures: The Commons Model for Local Participation, Governance and Sustainability” in identifying 2 key principles of such public-permissioned blockchain networks:

 Non-discriminatory and open access: Access is non-discriminatory, even if it is not free because pricing is determined using transparent mechanisms, typically cost-oriented.
 Access is open because everybody has the right to join and use the infrastructure according to the access rules.